A Role of Environmental Complexity on Representation Learning in Deep Reinforcement Learning Agents: Results

 To quantify the spatial representation strength of a node, we introduce a measure called the \textit{mean local variance}.
 This measures the local consistency of activation patterns within the heatmap.
 As illustrated in Fig \ref{fig:mean_local_var_example}A, we calculate standard deviations for each 5x5 pixel window in the heatmap and average these to derive a single score for each node's spatial representation.
-The score effectively captures the intuition that nodes with more consistent and interpretable spatial activations more strongly encode location information.
+The score effectively captures the intuition that nodes with more consistent and interpretable spatial activations (lower mean local variance) more strongly encode location information (see Fig \ref{fig:mean_local_var_example}B).
 It is likely that a single node is involved in the computation of multiple representations simultaneously, and a noisier heatmap may indicate a node that does not encode spatial information as much as other features.
 Note that while this score uses the standard deviation, we call it a local variance, but the two terms are equivalent in interpretation.

 Fig \ref{fig:local_var_across_training}A presents how the mean local variance measure evolves over training for $p=0.1$ agents, alongside the $p=0.1$ closed episode length performance curve from Fig \ref{fig:p_comb_curves}A. We observe a sharp decline in both measures early in training as agents become proficient at navigation, followed by a plateau, suggesting no further improvement.
 A clear correlation between these two is shown in Fig \ref{fig:local_var_across_training}B, and holds across all $p$ agents.
 One may think of the closed shortcut performance curves as a proxy for basic navigation skill development since there is only one path to take, and navigation is relatively easy on these episodes.
-Spatial representation strength develops simultaneously with closed shortcut performance, suggesting that stable location encodings are crucial for basic navigation.
-We might similarly expect that in animals and humans, spatial consistency develops early in training, setting the foundation for other types of representations that mature more gradually.
+Spatial representation strength develops simultaneously with closed shortcut performance, suggesting that stable location encodings are important for basic navigation.
+In contrast, as we noted in Fig \ref{fig:p_comb_curves}C, performance on open shortcut episodes continues to improve long after these encodings stabilize.
+This suggests that spatial information alone is insufficient for optimal policies in the shortcut environment, and as we will see, other representations are also refined with more training.